Learning Outcomes

 Exam Warning

-Do not confuse contributory negligence (claimant's fault contributing to their own harm) with contribution between tortfeasors (where multiple defendants are liable for the same damage).
-Contributory negligence reduces the claimant's damages, while contribution deals with how liability is shared between defendants.
+Do not confuse contributory negligence (claimant’s fault contributing to their own harm) with contribution between tortfeasors (apportioning liability between defendants for the same damage).
+Contributory negligence reduces the claimant’s damages; contribution is between defendants under the Civil Liability (Contribution) Act 1978.

 Revision Tip